-Depending on your circumstances, you may be able to delay your liability to import duty or VAT.
+Depending on your circumstances, you might be able to delay your liability to import duty or VAT.

 Reliefs on imports for export or re-export

-If you are importing goods that you will later export or re-export, you may be able to claim relief from customs charges due on importation.
+If you’re importing goods that you’ll later export or re-export, you may be able to claim relief from customs charges due on importation.

-If goods are to be temporarily imported for use, relief from import duty or VAT may be available, provided the goods will remain in the same condition as they are imported, eg goods for demonstration, professional equipment, samples, goods for an exhibition or for humanitarian purposes.
-Read about temporary admission in Notice 200.
+If goods are to be temporarily imported for use, relief from import duty or VAT may be available, provided the goods will remain in the same condition as they are imported.

-One method of TA is the ATA carnet.
+One method of TA is the Admission Temporaire/Temporary Admission (ATA) carnet.
 The carnet is issued in the country of dispatch usually by local chambers of commerce and industry and is used in place of customs documents normally required at import and/or re-export.
 ATA carnets are only applicable in countries which are signatories to the ATA Carnet or Istanbul Conventions.
 Read about ATA carnets in Notice 104.

-You cannot use any of these reliefs for goods that you plan to process before re-exporting.
-However, minor handling is permitted to preserve the goods and prevent their deterioration.
+You can’t use any of these reliefs for goods that you plan to process before re-exporting.
+Minor handling is permitted to preserve the goods and prevent their deterioration.

 Processing and re-exporting

 You can claim Inward Processing (IP) if you’re importing goods that you intend to process and then export.